Bate 2001, Open Monday thru Friday 8am-5pm

 The center includes state-of-the-art smart classrooms, a student fee supported computer lab with specialized foreign language software, an extensive foreign film library, and provides free onsite tutoring for the Modified Spanish program, and some volunteer tutoring in other languages.

-Located in Bate 2001 (one floor below the Department offices), the suite consists of a computer lab (2009) with 23 PCs, 5 I-Macs, specialized foreign language software, and a scanning station; two multimedia classrooms, one (2003) a multi-purpose instructional room with 6 additional PCs; the other (2011) a lecture room with internet, AV and computer-ready console, and high resolution projector; an internet video ready conference and tutoring room with 2 I-Macs (2001B); the lab director's office (2001A); equipment and storage rooms; and a collection of foreign language videos and DVDs.
+Located in Bate 2001 (one floor below the Department offices), the suite consists of a computer lab (2009) with 23 PCs, 5 I-Macs, specialized foreign language software, and a scanning station; two multimedia classrooms (2003, 2011); a Socio-Linguistics and engaged research laboratory (SoCIOLing Lab) for faculty-sponsored undergraduate and graduate research, with recording and speech analysis software (2001B); a tutoring space for the modified program (2001D); the lab director's office (2001A); an equipment and storage room (2001C); and a collection of foreign language videos and DVDs.

 The Resource Center offers specialized help with use of software accompanying instructional textbooks and software for foreign language composition.
 The center places many required listening materials online through its website, and its staff offer an introduction to these materials, and assistance with technical difficulties of using software and accessing audio files at home.

-The Resource Center administers written and computerized foreign language placement exams.
+The Resource Center coordinates online foreign language placement testing.
 If you have any questions or instructional needs, please do not hesitate to contact us.